mindkin/hourfleet/docs/youprovide.md

 One of the things you are going to get (see [What Is In The Box](inthebox.html)) is a cloud tenancy on the Hourfleet platform with your own app for your customers.
 While the Hourfleet platform provides many of the online tools to help manage your customers and operate your car sharing, you are still going to need to sort out some commericial relationships with supporting businesses so that the platform automate most of the work for you.

-These are some of the things that you need to do:
+These are broadly some of the things that you need to do:

 * Create a Merchant Account with your Bank
 * *[New Zealand Network Operators]* - Create a PayStation account that can charge your customers credit card and remit to your merchant bank account